csc-training/summerschool/application-performance/docs/02-single-node-performance.md

 - You can make a big difference to code performance with how you express things
-- Helping the compiler spot optimisation opportunities
+- Helping the compiler to spot optimisation opportunities
 - Using the insight of your application
     - language semantics might limit compiler
 - Removing obscure (and obsolescent) "optimizations" in older code